Cost of LivingUpdated March 2026

 LowNational avg: $250High

 Twin Falls's western location means mountain weather brings altitude-related HVAC considerations, while coastal fog and salt air accelerate exterior wear.
 The housing picture is equally important: a housing market where the American Dream of owning a home is still financially realistic.
-When it comes to utility costs, the local workforce reflects a price-competitive market where providers work harder for each customer.
+When it comes to utility costs, the local workforce reflects a price-competitive market where local businesses work harder for each customer.
 This is a city where the Nextdoor app has become the de facto price-check tool for every home service.

 What Matters Most